Box for the portfolio "The Lowriders: Portraits from New Mexico"

 Object number2020.13.13

-DescriptionRed velvet portfolio box specially built to house "The Lowriders: Portraits of New Mexico" photography series.
-There is a red velvet button at the center of the llid.
-Box has two tassels attached to lid and base with fabric dice attached.
-Dice dots are made from sequence.
-The interior is lined with a silver metalic paper.
+DescriptionCustom red velvet box for the portfolio "The Lowriders: Portraits of New Mexico."
+There is a red velvet button at the center of the lid.
+Box has two tassels attached to lid and base with fabric dice on ends, the dots made of sequins.
+The interior of the box is lined with a silver metalic paper.eMuseum Notes

 Rubenstein was fairly new to New Mexico when a patron challenged her to include portraits of lowriders in her series celebrating the craftspeople of the state.
 At the time this picture was taken, many people saw lowriders and their clubs in a negative light and some cities banned the cars.
 Though initially hesitant to make contact with lowriders, Rubenstein quickly found common ground with them as fellow artists.
 Her resulting series of portraits and a 1980 exhibition of them, held on the Santa Fe Plaza, brought lowriders and their passion for customizing cars to a broader public and contributed to a slow shift in attitude toward appreciation and civic pride.